ProgrammingBlockchain/ProgrammingBlockchain/README.md

-# Programming The Blockchain in C#
+# Programming The Blockchain in C\#  (

-## How to read the book?
+## How can I read the book?

 [Click here to read](https://programmingblockchain.gitbooks.io/programmingblockchain/content/)

+## I noticed a bug
+If you noticed a bug, but you do not want or cannot fix it, just open an issue [on the Github page of the book.](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)

-## How to fix a typo?
+## How can I fix a typo?
 Aka quick contributing to the book
 1. Find [the book on Github](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
 2. Fork
 3. Edit file
 4. Make a pull request

-## How to write a new chapter?
+## How can I write or revise a new chapter?
 Aka extensive contributing to the book
 1. Find [the book on Github](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
 2. Fork
 3. Clone your fork